 Immediately After the Surgery

 Gastric sleeve is typically performed laparoscopically, and will only take 1-2 hours to complete, under general anaesthetic.
-When you wake up after the surgery, you will be in the hospital, either in the recovery room or back in your dedicated hospital bed for the day.
+When you wake up after the bariatric surgery, you will be in the hospital, either in the recovery room or back in your dedicated hospital bed for the day.
 Your doctor will have already administered pain medication, to ensure that you're not experiencing severe pain immediately following the surgery.

 As the incisions made during surgery will only be small, you'll feel uncomfortable, but you'll soon be able to walk around with a little bit of support.
 Walking and moving around after your surgery is incredibly important – moving increases blood flow and helps prevent blood clots, pneumonia and constipation.

-During the immediate gastric sleeve recovery time, you'll be under constant supervision during this period and will have your blood pressure, pulse, respiration, and general vital signs monitored.
+During the immediate gastric sleeve recovery process, you'll be under constant supervision during this period and will have your blood pressure, pulse, respiration, and general vital signs monitored.
 This is to ensure a smooth gastric sleeve recovery with no risk of complication.

 24 Hours After Gastric Sleeve Surgery